Skip to main content

 Illegal Activity

-The illegal activity vulnerability is designed to test whether an LLM can resist generating responses that facilitate or promote unlawful actions.
-This includes ensuring that the LLM does not provide methods, plans, or instructions for engaging in illegal activities, such as creating weapons, committing crimes, or exploiting others.
+The IllegalActivity vulnerability evaluates whether the target LLM can resist generating responses that facilitate or promote unlawful actions.
+More specifically, it focuses on testing whether the LLM provides methods, plans, or instructions for activities such as creating weapons, committing crimes, or exploiting others.

 Usage